-- 7. The range key allows you to select the desired map scale.
-Use the up arrow side of the key to zoom out to a larger area, or the down arrow side to zoom in to a smaller area. - 8.
-The direct-to key provides access to the direct-to function, which allows you to enter a destination waypoint and establishes a direct course to the selected destination.

-- The menu key displays a context-sensitivity list of options.
+- 7. The direct-to key provides access to the direct-to function, which allows you to enter a destination waypoint and establishes a direct course to the selected destination. - 8.
+The range key allows you to select the desired map scale.
+Use the up arrow side of the key to zoom out to a larger area, or the down arrow side to zoom in to a smaller area. - 9.
+The menu key displays a context-sensitivity list of options.
 This options list allows you to access additional features or make settings changes which relate to the currently displayed page. - 10.
+The enter key is used to approve an operation or complete data entry.
+It is also used to confirm information, such as the Database Page during power on. - 11.
 The clear key is used to erase information or cancel an entry.
-Press and hold this key to immediately display the Default Navigation Page, regardless of which page is currently being displayed. - 11.
-The enter key is used to approve an operation or complete data entry.
-It is also used to confirm information, such as the Database Page during power on. - 12.
-The small right knob (PUSH CRSR) is used to select between the various pages within one of the groups listed below.
+Press and hold this key to immediately display the Default Navigation Page, regardless of which page is currently being displayed. - 12.
+The large right knob (CRSR) is used to select between the various page groups: NAV, WPT, AUX, or NRST.
+With the on-screen cursor enabled, the large right knob allows you to move the cursor about the page. - 13.
+The small right knob (CRSR) is used to select between the various pages within one of the groups listed above.
 Press this knob momentarily to display the on-screen cursor.
-The cursor allows you to enter data and/or make a selection from a list of options. - 13.
-The large right knob (GPS) is used to select between the various page groups: NAV, WPT, AUX, or NRST.
-With the on-screen cursor enabled, the large right knob allows you to move the cursor about the page.
+The cursor allows you to enter data and/or make a selection from a list of options.